Spatial Network Calculus: Toward Deterministic Wireless Networking: Abstract

 \section{Abstract}

-This paper extends the classical network calculus to spatial scenarios, focusing on wireless networks with heterogeneous traffic and varying transmit power levels.
-Building on spatial network calculus, a prior extension of network calculus to spatial settings, we propose a generalized framework by introducing spatial regulations for stationary marked point processes.
-The regulations correspond to two key constraints: the total transmit power within a spatial region and the cumulative received power at a receiver.
+This paper extends the classical network calculus to spatial scenarios, focusing on wireless networks with {differentiated services} and varying transmit power levels.
+Building on a spatial network calculus, a prior extension of network calculus to spatial settings, we propose a generalized framework by introducing regulations for stationary marked point processes.
+The regulations correspond to two key constraints: the total transmit power {of all transmitters} within a spatial region and the cumulative received power at a receiver{, which we refer to as ball regulation and shot-noise regulation, respectively}.
 Then we prove the equivalence of ball regulation and shot-noise regulation for stationary marked point processes and establish a universal lower bound on the performance of all network links under these constraints.
 This framework is applicable to diverse network scenarios, as demonstrated by the analysis of performance guarantees for networks with multi-class users.
 In addition, we propose an SINR-based power control scheme adapted to user traffic, which ensures differentiated quality of service (QoS) for different user classes.
-We derive deterministic performance guarantees for all links in complex and heterogeneous wireless networks.